 There are a few requirements you need to meet when integrating software platforms.

-The right solution enables both sides of the connection to retain their autonomy, allowing them to keep control of their data and make changes without causing problems for the other side.
+The right solution enables both sides of the connection to retain decentralized integration, allowing them to keep control of their data and make changes without causing problems for the other side.

 It should also be flexible enough to provide the possibility of tailoring the connection to your specific needs and defining how data is shared.
 That means you can use it for a wide range of use cases.